fiss-scaffold/simple-m/README.md

 # simple
-a simple template of fism
+a simple template of fism.